jekyll/jekyll/docs/_docs/layouts.md

 </html>
 ```
 {% endraw %}

+You have full access to the front matter of the origin.
+In the
+example above, `page.title` comes from the page front matter.

 Next you need to specify what layout you're using in your page's front matter.
 You can also use